If restaurants are a team sport, Father’s Day is a bit like a preliminary final….

 The couple from Brisbane will leave for Smiths Beach, and possibly a little siesta, around four pm.
 The last dessert will go out around 4.45 pm; but for the kitchen team, preparation for the following day, and week, has already begun before a single Father’s Day guest arrives.

-“Ideally,” says Gaunt “prep for the next day begins as soon as we’re set up for service”.
+“Ideally,” says Gaunt “prep for the next day begins as soon as we’re set up for service...
+“In the kitchen, we’re always thinking ahead.
+You just have to.”

 Thinking about getting your Christmas Party sorted?